 - Your employer’s 401(k), at least up to the employer match.
 Generally speaking, most young associates would be well-served by choosing the Roth (after-tax) contribution option, because this will allow you to grow a pot of assets that is forever tax-free after the initial contribution.
 (Employer matching funds are always pre-tax.)
 You should be able to set this up such that the website automatically allocates new account contributions into the fund percentages you have selected, and periodically rebalances as well.
 An aggressive approach (primarily in equity/stock index funds – look for those with the lowest expense ratios) is typically appropriate given that this is inherently a long-term account.
 Because you won’t be accessing these retirement funds anytime soon, you can probably afford to withstand shorter-term volatility (ups and downs) here.

 - The minimum payments on your student loans.
 If you haven’t already done so, it’s worth looking into your refinancing options.
-Click here for a comprehensive guide that includes a repayment calculator so you can see how adjusting the interest rate will help you chip away at the principal balance faster (source: The Biglaw Investor).
+Click here for a comprehensive guide that includes a repayment calculator so you can see how adjusting the interest rate will help you chip away at the principal balance faster.
 You may have better luck refinancing after a year or two at your new job, when your debt-to-income ratio will be higher – you can refinance more than once, and it need not be an “all or nothing” decision.

 - Additional payments towards your student loans.
 Pay as much as you can without infringing upon your ability to save for items 1 and 3 above, which should remain the priority.
 Once you’ve got these covered, the question of whether to pay down loans or invest becomes a bit more complicated.
 Generally you want to begin with the highest interest-rate loan, working your way down to the debts with the lower carrying costs.
 In the short term, it’s difficult to predict whether you are likely to earn a higher rate of return in the markets than you would by repaying the loan, but you can think of repayments as a “guaranteed” return of 3% (or whatever your interest rate is).
 Certainty always trumps uncertainty (the concept of “risk-adjusted return”), so I am in favor of doing some of each, with a bias towards loan repayment.
 The momentum that you pick up by aggressively paying down your loans will motivate you to continue along the path of financial responsibility and accelerate your savings.

-- Continue adding to your employer-sponsored 401(k), selecting the Roth option, up to the employee contribution limit ($18,500 as of 2018, in addition to what your employer puts in).
+- Continue adding to your employer-sponsored 401(k), selecting the Roth option, up to the employee contribution limit.

 - Personal brokerage account.
 Inevitably, you have financial goals outside of someday retiring – for this purpose, you should open at least one personal (taxable) brokerage account.
 You might even find that you want to open more than one, each with a unique risk profile and investment mandate (i.e. if you anticipate using this money within the next few years, it should not be invested as aggressively as another account that you do not intend to dip into anytime soon).